Juniper/OpenJNPR-Container-vMX/README.md

 https://hub.docker.com/r/juniper/openjnpr-container-vmx/

+Info: vMX 18.4 is out but not yet working with this container.

-Docker container to launch Junos vMX 17.3 and newer versions on baremetal compute nodes.
+Docker container to launch Junos vMX 17.3 and newer versions (up to 18.3) on baremetal compute nodes.
 While the Junos control plane (VCP) runs on top of Qemu-kvm, the forwarding plane (VFP/RIOT) runs natively in the container:

 ```
        +------------------------------+